-No matter what type of roadmap you have, you have likely encountered dependencies at some point in time.
+No matter what type of roadmap you build, you likely encounter dependencies at some point in time.

-These types of dependencies can easily be created on the Releases Roadmap view by hovering over 'feature A' until a dot appears, grabbing it with your mouse and dragging it to 'feature B'.
-It is quite simple and straightforward to craft these dependencies.
+These types of dependencies can easily be created on the releases roadmap view by hovering over "feature A" until a dot appears, clicking it with your mouse, and dragging it to "feature B."

-But what happens when your feature depends upon a release to be put into production, or your initiative relies on a colleague's initiative to be completed?
+But what happens when your feature depends upon a release going into production, or your initiative relies on a colleague's initiative to be completed?

 This is where universal dependencies come into play.

 Imagine the scenario where your company has a strategic initiative to increase e-commerce opportunities globally, and your product plays an integral part in that effort.
 You would likely create a strategic initiative that rolls up to the company initiative to show the alignment throughout your organization.

 But what if that alignment isn't as simple as A impacts B?
 What if an initiative from your colleague's product impacts the timing of your initiative?
 In this case, you can highlight when one initiative needs to be finished before others can begin on the strategy roadmap.
 Simply hover over an initiative until a dot appears.
 This dot represents a dependency.
 Click and drag the dot to the dependent initiative.

 Example: Feature impacts milestones

 Let's take another scenario where a feature actually drives the completion of a specific milestone.
 Universal dependencies allow you to create dependencies between phases, milestones, and features.
 Visualizing how all of your records relate allows you to see the big picture and how different items impact different areas of the business.